 3. Community Curated Search Rankings

 Users can often help spot a web resource’s quality better than an algorithm.

 So, Brave Search aims to work on a community-curated search ranking system, which will be open to all when available.
 As of now, it is called as “Goggles,” and you can find it as a beta feature under a separate menu, as shown in the image below.

 This should improve the collaborative approach to exploring the web, which should be an impressive feature of Brave Search.

 4. Independent Index with No Search Algorithm

-With most of the other search engines, there’s an algorithm in place to ensure that only the high-quality web pages rank above the rest.
+With most of the other search engines, there’s an algorithm in place to ensure that only high-quality web pages rank above the rest.
 Brave Search does not have any special algorithm controlling the search rankings.

 And yes, that is a feature in a world where everything depends on algorithms.

 Sporadically, that algorithm is biased by ranking plagiarism content first, low-quality web pages, and a few other issues.

 5. Private Local and Global Search Results

-No matter what region you choose for the search results, you get an additional option to filter your results based on your locality (IP address), a.k.a. anonymous local search.
+No matter what region you choose for the search results, you can filter your results based on your locality (IP address), a.k.a. anonymous local search.

 Brave explains that the IP address is stored locally on your device and is used to serve you the local feed of results—which sounds useful.